rcullito/searchbing/README.md

 Configuration
 =============
-You can create a new account for the Bing Search API and obtain account key can be found at http://www.bing.com/developers/
+You can create a new account for the Bing Search API and obtain account key [here](http://www.bing.com/developers/)

 Usage
 ============